AmrSaber/redirector/readme.md

 To only print the parsed configuration provide the flag `--dry-run`, e.g. `redirector --file config.yaml --dry-run`.

+In case you provide more that 1 source, the precedence is as follows: stdin, file, url, env variable.

+#### Configuration Watching

 In case of providing the configuration from a file, the application will attempt to watch the file for changes and update the configuration automatically with after each change, if the file became invalid after an update, the application will keep the last valid parsed configuration.

 In case of providing the configuration from a URL (using `--url` flag or the env variable), the application will attempt to refresh the configuration from the URL after `cache-ttl` time specified in the configuration file.
-If the application fails to refresh after the specified cache-ttl time (for invalid config format for example, or network problem) it will keep the last valid parsed configuration and attempt to refresh with each new request.
+If the application fails to refresh after the specified cache-ttl time (invalid config format, network problem, etc...) it will keep the last valid parsed configuration and attempt to refresh with each new request.

 ### Configuration File